mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 Item TL Kg Cost Command Module 15 15 Not Available

-Electronics Warfare: Provides ECM/ECCM coverage to jam or monitor enemy signals, filling the wavelengths with incomprehensible noise within a radius of 50 kilometres for radio communication and 5 kilometres for tight beam laser communication.
-The module also has a meson communicator capable of ranges up to 500 kilometres that cannot be jammed.
+Electronics Warfare: Provides ECM/ECCM coverage to jam or monitor enemy signals, filling the wavelengths with incomprehensible noise within a radius of 50 kilometers for radio communication and 5 kilometers for tight beam laser communication.
+The module also has a meson communicator capable of ranges up to 500 kilometers that cannot be jammed.

 Item TL Kg Cost Electronics Warfare Module 15 15 Not Available